buntec/ff4s/docs/examples/data-fetch.md

 case object GetRandomFact extends Action case class SetFact(fact: Option[Fact]) extends Action case class SetNumber(number: Int) extends Action
+The only interesting bit in the store is the handling of `GetRandomFact`.
+Note how we retrieve the number from the state and how we are updating the state with the retrieved fact using `store.dispatch`.
+A more realistic example would include error handling of failed requests.
 ## Store

 ```scala mdoc:js:shared